harryphelps2/full-stack-frameworks-project/README.md

 # Art Selling Site

+## Progress log

+Added urls for password reset.
+Need to read the documentation and add templates to complete the registration fuctionality.
+Target: Have working registration functionality by tomorrow night (4th)

 [![Build Status](https://travis-ci.org/harryphelps2/full-stack-frameworks-project.svg?branch=master)](https://travis-ci.org/harryphelps2/full-stack-frameworks-project)

 The purpose of the site is to sell the works of a fictional artist, Enrique Filipez.
 He wants to sell small canvases for a set price and have